 The report concludes:

-However, the most influential CMOs also recognize that their ultimate job is driving business growth.
+The most influential CMOs also recognize that their ultimate job is driving business growth.
 And to do that, effective CMOs play a larger role, taking on additional responsibilities in areas as diverse as internal culture, talent, IT purchasing, and customer engagement.
-Talk about broadening their skills!
+Talk about broadening their skill-set!

 1. Mission and Vision